gbirchmeier/schedule-checker/README.md

-session-windows
+schedule-checker
 ===============

-A simple file format and module for specifying session windows
+A simple file format and module for specifying a weekly schedule of sessions and checking if a given time is within a session or not.